suwuako/termato-timer/docs/README.md

 m_1 v_1 + m_2 v_2  = (m_1 + m_2) v_f
 ```

-and for elastic collisions, you take thhe point of contact and apply the law of reflection
+and for elastic collisions, you take thhe point of contact and

-and reflect the velocity and acceleration (knock off some speed defined as collision friction
-in constants.h)
+all tomatos sohuld also have some sort of air-friction (just because)